13 Common BNC Connector Installation Mistakes

 Connector Selection Mistakes

 Never force a plenum connector onto a non-plenum cable or an RG-6 connector onto an RG-59 cable.
 Use Belden’s cable-to-connector cross-reference guide to make sure you have the right BNC connector size, or check the manufacturer’s recommendations and dimensions.

 If you are installing 4.5 GHz coax, make sure the BNC connectors you select are also guaranteed to that same level of performance.
 Other BNC connectors may only work to 1.5 GHz or 3 GHz.
 If you are installing a 4K coax cable, double check to make sure the BNC connector you select is also rated appropriately (If it’s a Belden 4K coax cable, the connector should be rated to 6 GHz or 12 GHz.)

 Choosing a BNC connector with the correct impedance is an important step in maintaining system performance; however, if you follow the belief that 50 Ohm connectors look a certain way, and 75 Ohm connectors look a certain way, you may be mistaken.
 Can you tell what type of connector is shown?

 This is a 75 Ohm connector – but does it look like one?
 Don’t judge a connector only by its looks.
 Refer to the technical data sheet to choose the right impedance.

 4. Ignoring compression connectors

 Crimp connectors leave the coax crimped in a hexagon shape.
 Physical changes like these affect the electrical performance of the cable.
 Compression connectors use a 360-degree compression to maintain concentricity of the coax.
-Download the whitepaper to see the connector’s effect on actual return loss.
 For the best performance, locking BNC connectors limit movement in the connector body and deliver return loss performance that exceeds -20 dB at 4.5 GHz.